gangdong/gangdong.github.io/_posts/2020-12-02-Fingerprint-Trusty.markdown

 {% endhighlight %}

 ## <span id ="4">4.
 SPI </span>
-It is related to hardware platform, on Spreadtrum SC9863, it doesn't need to configure SPI and will only use `ioctl()` for transmission.
+It is related to the hardware platform, on Spreadtrum SC9863, it doesn't need to configure SPI and will only use `ioctl()` for transmission.

 ## <span id ="5">5.
 Others</span>